pabloinsente/pabloinsente.github.io/_posts/2020-05-15-intro-linear-algebra.md

 In the Japanese manga/anime series *[Fullmetal Alchemist](https://en.wikipedia.org/wiki/Fullmetal_Alchemist)*, [Alchemy](https://fma.fandom.com/wiki/Alchemy) is understood as the metaphysical science of altering objects by manipulating its natural components, act known as *Transmutation* (Rensei).
 There are three steps to Transmutation: (1) *Comprehension*, to understand the atomic structure and properties of the object, (2) *Deconstruction*, to break down the structure of the object into its fundamental elements (3) *Reconstruction*, to use the natural flow of energy to reform the object into a new shape.

-Metaphorically speaking, we can understand linear combinations and matrix decompositions in analogy to *Transmutation*. **Matrix decomposition** is essentially about to break down a matrix into its basic linear elements (deconstruction), which allows us to better understand its fundamental structure (comprehension).
-Linear combinations are essentially about taking the fundamental linear elements of a matrix (i.e., set of vectors) to generate a new object.
+Metaphorically speaking, we can understand linear combinations and matrix decompositions in analogy to *Transmutation*. **Matrix decomposition** is essentially about to break down a matrix into simpler "elements" or matrices (deconstruction), which allows us to better understand its fundamental structure (comprehension).
+Linear combinations are essentially about taking the fundamental elements of a matrix (i.e., set of vectors) to generate a new object.

-Matrix decomposition is also known as **matrix factorization**, about the fact that matrices can be broken down into simpler matrices, more on less in the same way that Prime factorization breaks down large numbers into simpler primes (e.g., $112 = 2 \times 2 \times 2 \times 2 \times 7$).
+Matrix decomposition is also known as **matrix factorization**, in reference the fact that matrices can be broken down into simpler matrices, more on less in the same way that Prime factorization breaks down large numbers into simpler primes (e.g., $112 = 2 \times 2 \times 2 \times 2 \times 7$).

 There are several important applications of matrix factorization in machine learning: clustering, recommender systems, dimensionality reduction, topic modeling, and others.
 In what follows I'll cover a selection of several basic and common matrix decomposition techniques.